Title

 Buried: Maplewood Cemetery, Freehold, New Jersey

-Along with another future governor, Theodore F. Randolph, Bedle was a member of the Democratic Convention of 1864 which met in Chicago and nominated George B. McClellan (future New Jersey governor) as Bedle's gravepresident and George H. Pendleton of Ohio as vice-president.
+Along with another future governor, Theodore F. Randolph, Bedle was a member of the Democratic Convention of 1864 which met in Chicago and nominated George B. McClellan (future New Jersey governor) as president and George H. Pendleton of Ohio as vice-president.
 They lost badly to Abraham Lincoln in the general election (of course, New Jersey was one of only three states that McClellan carried).

 On March 23, 1865, Governor Joel Parker appointed Bedle as an associate justice of the New Jersey Supreme Court.
 He moved to Jersey City to be closer to the courts he served.
 He was re-appointed by Parker (who was serving his second term) in 1872 and served until his resignation in 1875 to assume his duties as governor.

 On November 3, 1874, Bedle was elected Governor of New Jersey and served a single term until 1878.
-During his tenure, a state board of health was established; a general election act was authorized; several new orphanages were founded and a boundary commission was organized to settle the dispute between New York and New Jersey.
-After completing his term, Bedle resumed his legal career.
-He returned briefly to politics in 1894 serving on the New Jersey Constitutional Commission.
-He died in New York City.
+During his term, a state board of health was established; a general election act was authorized; several new orphanages were founded and a boundary commission was organized to settle the dispute between New York and New Jersey.

 TOP of PAGE